cody-clark/examples/cassandra/README.md

    The StatefulSet now contains 4 pods.

-3. Get the Cassandra StatefulSet to verify:
+3. Get the Cassandra StatefulSet to verify the number of replicas:

 ```shell
 kubectl get statefulset cassandra
 ```

-  The response should be
+  The response should be this:

 ```console
 NAME        DESIRED   CURRENT   AGE